Global mining trade group's members report 44 deaths in 2020 | Headlines

 Global mining trade group's members report 44 deaths in 2020

-Members of the International Council on Mining and Metals (ICMM) recorded 44 deaths in 2020, compared to 287 in 2019, when the collapse of a mining dam in Brazil killed 270 people.
+Members of the International Council on Mining and Metals (ICMM) recorded 44 deaths in 2020, compared with 287 in 2019, when the collapse of a mining dam in Brazil killed 270 people.

 Mining companies are under pressure from shareholders and governments to meet their own environmental, social, and governance standards (ESG).
 Some have begun tying executives' bonuses directly to measurable ESG outcomes.
 ICMM, which had 28 members in 2021 including the world's biggest listed miners BHP and Rio Tinto , has published their safety performance since 2012 to improve internal reporting and foster a culture of openness.